Skip to Main Content

 The Address as Infrastructure

 Kote Afkhazi Street functions as a kind of spine for the historic centre's cultural layer.
 The street connects to the Narikala Fortress approach, runs close to the Metekhi Church promontory above the Mtkvari River, and sits within walking range of the sulphur bath district in Abanotubani.
-For a visitor whose itinerary is built around the Old Town's core sites , the Anchiskhati Basilica, the Sioni Cathedral, the artisan workshop lanes of the carpet and ceramics quarter , no other part of the city puts you closer to more at once.
+For a visitor whose itinerary is built around the Old Town's core sites, the Anchiskhati Basilica, the Sioni Cathedral, the artisan workshop lanes of the carpet and ceramics quarter, no other part of the city puts you closer to more at once.

 The practical logistics follow from this.
 Rustaveli Metro station is reachable on foot, keeping Freedom Square and the main commercial avenue accessible without requiring taxis for every movement.
 The weekend Dry Bridge flea market, where Soviet-era objects and Georgian antiques change hands most mornings, is a short walk in the opposite direction.
 Staying in this part of the city compresses the itinerary in a way that staying in Vake or Saburtalo simply cannot replicate, regardless of the quality of those areas' hotels.

-For travellers extending their time in Georgia, Tbilisi's historic centre also functions as a natural departure point for day trips into Kakheti, the wine region to the east.
+For travellers extending their time in Georgia, Tbilisi's historic centre also functions as a practical departure point for day trips into Kakheti, the wine region to the east.
 Properties like Tsinandali Estate, A Radisson Collection Hotel and Vazisubani Estate represent the overnight option in wine country, but Kakheti's main appellations are under two hours by road from central Tbilisi, making a base at Qarvasla workable for day-trip access without relocating entirely.
 Further afield, the mountain resort circuit around Kazbegi is anchored by Rooms Kazbegi in Stepantsminda, a three-hour drive north that most visitors make as a one-night excursion from the capital.

 How It Compares in the Tbilisi Market